-This curriculum phase of study is defined as the 12-months of seven core clerkship courses, including Intersessions, Transition to Clerkships, and an ambulatory medicine course.
+This curriculum phase of study is defined as the 12-months of eight core clerkship courses, including Intersessions, Transition to Clerkships, and an ambulatory medicine course.

 Family & Community Medicine: This is a six-week clerkship that encompasses the comprehensive and longitudinal care of patients with a special emphasis on care of individuals in the context of families and communities.
 This is primarily an outpatient rotation, working with preceptors throughout the state.
 This clerkship provides an opportunity for students to learn about the diagnosis and management of patients with acute common problems, as well as chronic disease.
 Students will be expected to learn a comprehensive approach to the patient with these diagnoses that entails consideration of etiology, incidence, pathophysiology, clinical presentation, course, prognosis, treatment, and the appropriate aspects of patient education, disease prevention, and health promotion.

 Medicine: The Medicine clerkship is an eight-week experience including in-patient and ambulatory exposure.
 Students are expected to achieve a level of responsibility in the in-patient and ambulatory setting appropriate for a third-year student including: independent data gathering, critical assessment of the data, and communication of data to other health professionals.

 Ambulatory Medicine: This four-week clerkship offers medical students a broad perspective on ambulatory medicine.
 Students will see new and established patients in various outpatient Medicine clinics.
 Students have primary responsibility for evaluating the patient, formulating an assessment and implementing management under the close supervision of an attending internist.